yathit/ydn-db/readme.md

 [Apache ant](http://ant.apache.org/) is used to build javascript compiler. ydn-base repo [build.xml](https://bitbucket.org/ytkyaw/ydn-base/raw/master/build.xml) defines compiler and others tools setting.
 You must change according to your local machine setting.
+Specifically check property values of `closure-library.dir` and `closure-compiler.dir`, which point to respective directries.

 Downloads the following three repos a directory.